-Quest, the Quest logo, Foglight, and Join the Innovation are trademarks and registered trademarks of Quest Software Inc. in the U.S.A. and other countries.
+Quest, the Quest logo, Foglight, and Where next meets now are trademarks and registered trademarks of Quest Software Inc. in the U.S.A. and other countries.
 For a complete list of Quest Software trademarks, please visit our website at www.quest.com/legal.
-Red Hat, JBoss, the JBoss logo, and Red Hat Enterprise Linux are registered trademarks of Red Hat, Inc. in the U.S. and other countries.
+Red Hat, JBoss, the JBoss logo, and Red Hat Inc. in the U.S. and other countries.
 CentOS is a trademark of Red Hat, Inc. in the U.S. and other countries.
-Fedora and the Infinity design logo are trademarks of Red Hat, Inc. Microsoft, .NET, Active Directory, Internet Explorer, Hyper-V, Office 365, SharePoint, Silverlight, SQL Server, Visual Basic, Windows, Windows Vista and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-AIX, IBM, PowerPC, PowerVM, and WebSphere are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide, Java, Oracle, Oracle Solaris, PeopleSoft, Siebel, Sun, WebLogic, and ZFS are trademarks or registered trademarks of Oracle and/or its affiliates in the United States and other countries.
+Fedora and the Infinity design logo are trademarks of Red Hat, Inc. in the U.S. and Windows Server are either registered trademarks or trademarks of Microsoft.
+NET, Active Directory, Internet Explorer, Hyper-V, Office 365, SharePoint, Silverlight, SQL Server, Visual Basic, Windows, Windows Vista and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+AIX, IBM, PowerPC, PowerVM, and WebSphere are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
+Java, Oracle, Oracle Solaris, PeopleSoft, Siebel, Sun, WebLogic, and ZFS are trademarks or registered trademarks of Oracle and/or its affiliates in the United States and other countries.
 SPARC is a registered trademark of SPARC International, Inc. in the United States and other countries.
-Products bearing the SPARC trademarks are based on an architecture developed by Oracle Corporation.
-OpenLDAP is a registered trademark of the OpenLDAP Foundation.
-HP is a registered trademark that belongs to Hewlett-Packard Development Company, L.P.
-Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.
-MySQL is a Company, L.P.
-Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.
-MySQL is a registered trademark of MySQL AB in the United States, the European Union and other countries.
-Novell and eDirectory are registered trademarks of Novell, Inc., in the United States and other countries.
-VMware, ESX, ESXi, vSphere, vCenter, vMotion, and vCloud Director are registered trademarks or trademarks of VMware, Inc. in the United States and other countries.
-VMware, ESX, eSXi, vSphere, vCenter, vMotion, and vCloud Director are registered trademarks or trademarks of VMware, Inc. in the United States and/or other jurisdictions.
-Sybase is a registered trademark of Sybase, Inc. The X Window System and UNIX are registered trademarks of The Open Group.
+Products bearing the SPARC trademarks of Linus Torvalds in the United States, other countries, Novell and eDirectory are registered trademark of MySQL AB in the United States, and other countries.
+Novell and eDirectory are registered trademarks of Trademarks of The Open Group.
 Mozilla and Firefox are registered trademarks of the Mozilla Foundation.
-IOS is a registered trademark or trademark of Cisco Systems, Inc. and/or its affiliates in the United States and certain other countries.
-Ubuntu is a registered trademark of Canonical Ltd. Symantec and Veritas are trademarks or registered trademarks of Symantec Corporation or its affiliates in the U.S. and other countries.
-OpenSUSE, SUSE, and YAST are registered trademarks of SUSE LCC in the United States and other countries.
-ApoPle.
-NetScaler.
-XenApp. and XenDesktop are trademarks of Citrix, Systems, Inc. and/or one or more of its subsidiaries, and AppFlow, NetScaler, XenApp, and XenDesktop are trademarks of Citrix Systems, Inc. and/or one or more of its subsidiaries, and may be registered in the United States Patent and Trademark Office and in other countries.
-PostgreSQL is a registered trademark of the PostgreSQL Global Development Group.
-MariaDB is a trademark or registered trademark of MariaDB Corporation Ab in the European Union and United States of America and/or other countries.
-Intel, Itanium, Pentium, and Xeon are trademarks of Intel Corporation in the U.S. and/or other countries.
-Debian is a registered trademark of Software in the Public Interest, Inc. OpenStack is a trademark of the OpenStack Foundation.
-All other marks and names mentioned herein may be trademarks of their respective companies.
+INP is a registered trademark or trademark of trademark of Cisco Systems, Inc. and/or its affiliates in the United States and other countries.
+Novell and eDirectory are registered trademarks of the Mozilla Foundation.
+IOS is a registered trademark of Capopen Group.
+Mozilla and Firefox are registered trademarks of the Mozilla Foundation.
+IOS is a registered trademark of Capopen Group.
+Mozilla and Firefox are re